JeanneDuPre/automated_application_process_Seant_Berlin/README.md

 Python Programming (Intermediate Level)<br>

-  a) Development of a Python script capable of dispatching emails along with attachments to various email addresses.<br>
+  a) Development of a Python script capable of dispatching emails along with attachments to various email addresses.</ br>
   b) Extraction of data pertaining to schools from Berlin Senate web resources, involving the following steps:<br>
     i) Cleaning and processing of the provided CSV file to extract information exclusively related to primary schools and<br>
        their respective email addresses.<br>